JackJWillis/ML-library/README.md

 ## Analyzing the results

 The best place to see our analysis of the results to date is in `slides.Rmd`.
-Note that these slides rely on some standard assessment functions we have implemented in `validtion.R`.
+Note that these slides rely on some standard assessment functions we have implemented in `validation.R`.